supersiem/pyspotui/readme.md

 A Spotify terminal user interface written in Python.

+## demo

+If you want to try it, run demo.sh.
+This will create a venv, install dependencies, ask for credentials, and run the TUI.
+This will only work if you have Python installed.
+I have only tested this on macOS.
+Make sure you have a spotify premium account, and a active spotify client running.

 ## Installation

 Run the installer script to set up Pyspotui and its dependencies.
 The installer will create a virtual environment, copy necessary files to the configuration directory, and set up the environment for you to use Pyspotui: